jundalisay/superb/content/en/research/hermes/kybalion/chapter-02.md

 ---
 title: The 7 Hermetic Principles
-description: The Principles of Truth are Seven.
+description: There are 7 Principles of Truth.
 The knower of these has the Magic Key before whose touch all the Doors of the Temple fly open
 image: /covers/kybalion.jpg
 author: Three Initiates
 date: 2022-01-29